 The CTE program is proud to have many strategic partners in the community.
-Without the help of these organizations and individuals, we would have a much more difficult time helping our students.
+Without the help of these organizations and individuals, Career and Technical Education in Yakima would simply be education without connection to the workplace.

-One of the functions of our local partners is to function as an Advisory Board to provide input and collaborate in the development and ongoing success of our programs.
+One of the roles of our local partners is to function as an Advisory Board to provide input and collaborate in the development and ongoing success of our programs.

-The CTE Advisory Board is a group of local business people primarily from the Program of Study industries, who volunteer to meet regularly and shape the overall direction of the program.
+The CTE Program Advisory Board is formed from a group of local business people, parents, students and teachers who meet regularly to provide resources and shape the overall delivery of each program.

-These resources can include: Classroom participation, presentations, coaching, judging competitions, Mentoring, job shadowing, Internships, Scholarships, and field trips.
-Advisory Committees and also provide advocacy and, projects for students.
+These resources can include: classroom participation, presentations, coaching, judging competitions, mentoring, job shadowing, internships, scholarships, and field trips.
+Advisory Committees also provide advocacy and projects for students.